6 Reasons Why a Detective’s Job Isn’t As Glamorous as You Might Believe

 Fighting in a Suit

 5. Ever try fighting while wearing a suit and shiny shoes?
-How about wrestling with a 300 lb. angry woman while attempting to get a pair of handcuffs on her, all while rolling around in a muddy driveway?
-Then, as always, junior and three sisters jump on the pile, trying to stop you from taking dear old mom into custody.
-After all, all she did was kill dear old dad with a meat cleaver.
+How about wrestling with a 300 lb. angry mom while attempting to get a pair of handcuffs on her wrists, all while rolling around in a muddy driveway?
+Then, as always, junior and his three sisters jump on the pile, trying to stop you from taking the dear family matriarch into custody.
+After all, all she did was use a dull meat cleaver to hack grandpa to death.

 I’ll be the first to say this … never underestimate the strength of women.
 They will slap you three ways into Sunday, if you’re not careful.